 Why Is It So Hard to Stop Antidepressants?

-To our surprise there has not been a large amount of research devoted to this crucial question.
+To our surprise, there has not been much research devoted to this crucial question.
 We now know that antidepressants affect a number of important neurochemicals: serotonin, norepinephrine and dopamine for starters.
 It is likely that other systems are also impacted, including GABA and “neurotrophic factors” (Frontiers in Pharmacology, April 16, 2013).

 When drug-induced modifications occur within the body, there are frequently cellular adaptations.
 Receptor sites on neurons change.
 This is the way the body attempts to deal with changes in neurochemistry.
 Because neuroscientists have not devoted a lot of research to this issue, we do not yet have a good explanation for the underlying causes of discontinuation syndrome.